tiendu/tiendu.github.io/_posts/2026-06-08-compliance-by-design-examples-eng.md

 For each example, ask:

 1. What did the engineer think they were doing?
-2. What did the auditor or reviewer see?
+2. What did the reviewer see?
 3. What better design would reduce the risk without blocking useful work?

 ---